"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery

 From an initial qualitative sample of several websites, sampled after our three criteria above, we excluded websites that required pre-existing contract or group memberships (\var{RecSkipReq}), or data we could not or did not want to provide to protect the privacy of the researchers conducting this study, \eg{}, credit or ID card data (\var{RecSkipData}).
 We further excluded websites with terms of service that prohibited our use case (\var{RecSkipTOS}).
 Other reasons included that the website shared its account with another website already in our sample (\var{RecSkipDone}), that we were blocked on due to unspecified reasons (\var{RecSkipBlock}), or websites whose free versions were only time-limited trials (\var{RecSkipTrial}).
 Finally, \var{RecSkipOff} domains forwarded us to other websites or were offline since the \studyone{}.
+An anonymized overview of excluded websites is given in our replication package \repref{}\extendedversion{and in Table~\ref{tab_skippedwebsites} in the Appendix~\ref{sec_app_tabs}}.
 Whenever we could not create accounts, we replaced a website with the next best alternative where possible-- \eg{}, if a top-ranked website required us to have a contract with them to acquire an account such as a bank, we replaced it with the next most popular website not yet included.
 We ended up with a sample of \var{RecAccTotal} websites, on which we tested \mfa{} recovery.
 Despite the exclusion of websites, we feel confident that our in-depth analysis of the actual \mfa{} recovery process on \var{RecAccTotal} websites provides deep and diverse insights valuable to the research community.
 Additionally, the distribution of offered \mfa{} methods in our final sample is comparable to the overall distribution on all \var{PagesMFA} websites.

 We created accounts on all \var{RecAccTotal} websites using free account plans, enabled \mfa{}, and triggered the respective \mfa{} recovery procedure.
 Using screencasts, we made video recordings of the entire procedure to compare it with the official documentation during later evaluation.
 To receive email and text messages for account creation, \mfa{} setup, or \mfa{} recovery, we used a Google email address created for the study and an eSIM with a US-based phone number.